Classic Jeeps have put together this Jeep buyers guide to help you when buying a Military Jeep.

 M201 Hotchkiss Jeep, these are very well built and reliable vehicles.
 Made between 1955 and 1966 some 27,628 M201s were produced.
 Often marked up in US colours and sometime’s in the French markings.
 There is nothing wrong with an original Hotchkiss M201, in fact in some ways mechanically superior.

 The Hotchkiss M201 was a very close copy of the Willys MB with many parts being interchangeable.
 Some Hotchkiss M201’s have been converted to look like war time Willys MB’s and it can be hard to spot the difference unless you know what to look for.
 Click here for help.
 The only problem with this type of ‘Americanised’ French Jeep is that it is not one or the other; it will never be a genuine WW2 Jeep no matter how much it is modified.

 Over restored or replica/kit car Jeep

-These Jeeps are usually over priced and are not purchased by enthusiasts, so have a very limited market. chance’s of making a loss when you sell are very high.
-If it looks Concourse, perfect panels, high quality paintwork, perfect stencil markings and not a dent, scratch or bit of mud in sight, then beware.
-They completely miss the essence of what a WW2 Jeep is all about.
-A lot of replacement parts, body, wings etc. All made in the Far East.
+These Jeeps are usually over priced, if it looks Concourse, perfect panels, high quality paintwork, perfect stencil markings and not a dent, scratch or bit of mud in sight, then beware.
+With a lot of replacement parts, body, wings etc. All made in the Far East.
 These Jeeps have very little genuine vehicle left.
 Likely started out as a complete wreck.
 They will always be a replica/kit car Jeep.